WestHamster/profile-rest-api/Readme.md

 5. Create views similarly to ```UserProfileViewSet``` add authenticator and actions to be performed in the function

 6. In the ```urls.py``` register our ```UserProfileFeedViewSet```

+7. Test the POST, PUT, PATCH and DELETE functions on API